 Is There an Alternative to Bonds?

-Savings accounts and CDs that pay such low interest rates will certainly keep your money safe.
+Savings accounts and CDs that pay such low-interest rates will certainly keep your money safe.
 But if you’re looking for higher yields, you can find them through high-yield online savings accounts.
-For example, the CIT Bank Savings Builder Account is currently paying 1.75% APY with a minimum opening balance of $100, and $100 minimum monthly deposits.
+For example, the CIT Bank Savings Builder Account is currently paying .45% APY with a minimum opening balance of $100, and $100 minimum monthly deposits.
 It’s a way for even small investors to earn high interests, with complete safety of principal.

 And CIT Bank is one of many online banks paying high yields on online savings accounts.

-If you’re looking to lock in high rates for longer-term, you can also choose high-yield certificates of deposit (CDs).
-For example, Marcus by Goldman Sachs is currently paying 1.85% APY on a 12-month high-yield CD.
+If you’re looking to lock in high rates for the longer term, you can also choose high-yield certificates of deposit (CDs).
+For example, Marcus by Goldman Sachs is currently paying 1.20% APY on a 12-month high-yield CD.
 You can open one with a deposit of just $500.

 Technically speaking, high-yield savings accounts and CDs are not bonds.
 But in the instability currently prevailing in the financial markets, they can serve much the same purpose.
 Not only will they protect a portion of your portfolio from market declines, but they’ll enable you to have cash available to buy stocks at bargain prices when the current downturn ends.